tnicodim/speech-to-code/README.md

-# speech-to-code-python README
+# speech-to-code README

-This is the README for your extension "speech-to-code-python".
+This is the README for your extension "speech-to-code".
 After writing up a brief description, we recommend including the following sections.

 ## Features